django-oscar/django-oscar-api/docs/source/usage/middleware.rst

 Gateway MiddleWare
 ==================
 Protects the usage of your API with an authentication token (we call it an ApiKey).
-To use this, add this as the first middleware in MIDDLEWARE_CLASSES in your ``settings.py``.
+To use this, add this as the first middleware in the MIDDLEWARE setting in your ``settings.py``.

 .. autoclass:: oscarapi.middleware.ApiGatewayMiddleWare